 Support for entering students

-Students who are offered admission to the Graduate Group in Linguistics are automatically also offered a Benjamin Franklin Fellowship; this provides full support (tuition, monthly stipend, and health insurance) for five years, with three years of summer support.
+Students who are offered admission to the Graduate Group in Linguistics are automatically also offered a Benjamin Franklin Fellowship; this provides full support (tuition, monthly stipend, and health insurance) for five full years.
 In the second and third years of study, the student serves as a teaching or research fellow.
 The award is the same regardless of the student's citizenship status.
 If the student brings external funding, the duration of the Benjamin Franklin Fellowship may be adjusted.